Dev0psKing/Python-Code-Challenges/Control Flow Questions/Question.md

 Test Data : Rows = 3, Columns = 4
 Expected Result : [[0, 0, 0, 0], [0, 1, 2, 3], [0, 2, 4, 6]]

+## Question
+Write a Python program that accepts a string and calculates the number of digits and letters.

+Sample Data : Python 3.2

+Expected Output :

+Letters 6
+Digits